MangosteenBear/MSc-Final-Project-2023-2024/ReadMe.md

 ```
 Use the Chatbot
 --------
->Run the node in terminal
+Run the node in terminal
 ```
 cd website
 node server
 ```
 Once you have seen the message:
-Server is running at the port: XXXXX.
+>Server is running at the port: XXXXX.
 You can move on.

->Open the website
-You can open the
+Open the html file
+>public/request website.html

+Type what you want to ask on the chatbox.
+Wait several seconds.
+>Global research mode: better performance in comparison, summurization, conclusion
+>Local research mode: better performance in understanding single concepts